 Succulents are more tolerant.
 I consider succulents as falling somewhere between tropicals and cactus when it comes to temperature hardiness.
 If allowed time to adjust, say over the period of a few weeks to a month, succulents can handle occasional night time temps that dip into the high 30's and flourish in daytime temps between 75-90º fahrenheit (23-32º celcius).
 Succulent houseplants (or succulent types) that I place into this category are: sedum, echeveria, jade, kalancho, aloe, peperomia, senecio, money plant (pilea), christmas/easter/thanksgiving cactus, mother of thousands, hoya, haworthia, rhipsalis, lithops, pachyphytum (moonstones), star cactus (astrophytum) gasteria, epiphyllum and pickle plant, to name just a few!

 Did you know?
-Succulents like burro’s tail sedum and pachyphytum have a natural chalky coating called epicuticular wax (or farina), a naturally occuring silver/white/blue film on the leaves that act as sunblock.
+Succulents like burro’s tail sedum and pachyphytum have a natural chalky coating called Epicuticular wax (or farina), a naturally occuring silver/white/blue film on the leaves that act as sunblock and control hydration.
 It's best to not handle these leaves whenever possible to allow the extra layer of protection to keep leaves free of sunburn.

 Cactus are hardy(ish).
 When it comes to temperature extremes, these houseplants are the toughest!
 They are the first to go outside in the early spring, and the last to come inside when the fall chill sets in.
 Although NOT technically cactus, I consider these houseplants among my hardiest: euphorbia, sempervivium (hens and chicks), agave, and yucca.
 Then we have the true cactus types like: opuntia (prickly pear), barrel, old man, rattail, pincushion, chin, saguaro, old lady, ball, beaver tail, pincushion...to name just a few!
 So what makes them so tough?
 Think of desert cactus thriving in that dry, often windy landscape where temps can soar from 25º in the predawn morning, to 100º by late afternoon.
 Now that's impressive!
 I have an agave ovatifolia and a beaked yucca in my front yard here in Portland Oregon and both have survived weeks under a blanket of snow and ice!